Seattle aims to clamp down on indoor smoking lounges after violence

-SEATTLE (Reuters) - Seattle wants to close about a dozen water pipe smoking lounges linked to three homicides and other violence over the past year and a half, its mayor said on Monday.
+SEATTLE (Reuters) - Seattle wants to close about a dozen water pipe smoking lounges linked to three homicides and other violence over the past year and a half, the city’s mayor said on Monday.

 The city is expanding its authority to revoke business licenses and pursuing criminal charges against the owner of a hookah lounge located near where a man was killed last month, Mayor Ed Murray said in a statement.